HPInc/kalexa-sdk/README.md

 # kalexa-sdk
-The Kalexa SDK is a Kotlin library that makes easier for developers to work with Amazon Alexa Skill.
+The Kalexa SDK is a very simple library that makes easier for developers to work with Amazon Alexa Skill using Kotlin Language.
 This library aims to simplify the skill creation without writing boiler-plate code.
 It's also possible to use Java and add kalexa-sdk as dependency.